 Paragraphs 12 and 13 - Applicability of the Convention

-In the 1990s and 2008, conflicts in Georgia resulted in the de facto separation of Abkhazia and the Tskhinvali Region from Georgia.
-Apart from internal displacement of approximately 6-7 per cent of the population (World Bank 2014), the 2008 conflict has led to the militarization of the administrative boundary lines (ABLs) with the Tskhinvali Region and Abkhazia, Georgia.
-In recent years, efforts at “borderization” and expanding the territory controlled by de facto authorities in the Tskhinvali Region in particular, have led to a deteriorating quality of life in communities along the ABL.
-In the 116 villages along the ABL, census data suggest, there were approximately 46,000 individuals living in communities adjacent to the ABL.

 Eleven years after Russia’s large-scale military aggression against Georgia, the humanitarian and human rights situation in the occupied Abkhazia and the Tskhinvali Region and in the territories adjacent to the occupation lines remains severe.
 Russia and its occupation regimes in Sokhumi and Tskhinvali continue to violate basic human rights of the conflict-affected population on the ground, including the right to life, freedom of movement, the right to property and education in one’s native language.

 Installation of barbwire fences and different artificial barriers, kidnappings and arbitrary detentions, torture, ill-treatment and intensified discrimination against ethnic Georgians residing in the occupied territories remain a grave challenge.